tsalo/fmriprep/docs/workflows.rst

 If ``--subject-anatomical-reference sessionwise`` is used, a reference template will be generated for each session independently.
-If multiple T1w images are found within a session, the images will be aligned to the first lexicographical image from that session.
+If multiple T1w images are found within a session, the images will be aligned to the first image, sorted lexicographically, from that session.

 .. note::